- Emergency Food Assistance

 - Demonstrate implementation of any other program or strategy to address the housing needs of residents of the county/municipality who earn less than 80% of the area median income, including the dedication of a local funding source to moderate income housing or the adoption of a land use ordinance that requires 10% or more of new residential development in a residential zone be dedicated to moderate income housing

-- Municipalities with a fixed guideway transit station must include strategy V in their moderate income housing element.
+- Municipalities with a fixed guideway transit station must include strategy V and their choice of G, H, or Q in their moderate income housing element.

-- Strategy “V” above does not apply to counties.
+- Strategy “V” above does not apply to counties and includes the language from strategy W.

 Identifying the key strategies that your jurisdiction is going to utilize is a first step to planning for moderate income housing.
 The next piece, and some might say the most important piece, is the implementation plan for these strategies.

-Starting in 2023, jurisdictions that are required to submit an annual report will also need to include an analysis of the progress they’ve made over the past year.
+Jurisdictions which have completed the initial report are required to submit an annual report that documents the progress that has been made over the past year.
 This analysis is self-reported and reviewed by the Housing and Community Development Division.
 It gives the jurisdiction the ability to truly look at the strategies they’ve selected, the progress they’ve made toward implementation, as well as identify any barriers or issues they’ve run into over the year while trying to enable and encourage moderate income housing.

 More details about the annual report and the analysis element can be found on the Reporting page.